magento/devdocs/src/cloud/release-notes/mcp-release-notes.md

 -  **Braintree VBE patch**–Fixes an issue that generated an error when an Administrator tried to view a Braintree Settlement Report. <!--MCLOUD-6684-->

--  Now, the `ece-patches apply` command uses the Unix Patch command to apply patches if Git is not available on the host system. <!--MCLOUD-7069-->
+-  Now, the `ece-patches apply` command uses the Unix `patch` command to apply patches if Git is not available on the host system. <!--MCLOUD-7069-->

 ## v1.0.6
 *Release date: {{ site.data.var.ece-release-date }}*<br/>